 While you might think your underarms have more sweat glands than anywhere else, it’s actually your feet that outsweat the rest of your body.
 A buildup of sweat can often result in stinky feet.
 Perpetually cheesy smelling footsies can mean you have hyperhidrosis, according to NHS Choices.
 While this condition isn’t dangerous, it can be embarrassing.
 If sweat is causing your feet to stink, you need to be more cautious about cleaning them: Use soap and water and then let the feet air-dry.
 Also be sure to change your socks daily — you can buy special socks that absorb sweat.
 Try using talcum or baby powder to keep your feet dry.
 But stinky feet can also be a sign of a fungal infection, so get them checked out with your doc if none of the other tips result in fresher smelling feet.

-Lucky and rare is the woman with perfectly pretty toenails, no matter how many pedicures she gets.
+Lucky and rare is the person with perfectly pretty toenails, no matter how many pedicures they get.
 But while toenails may not always be perfect, they should appear pink, the nail should grow up against the toe and they shouldn’t be “sunken” or “hollow” looking.
 If they are, that could be a sign that you have an iron deficiency or anaemia (your body isn’t producing enough red blood cells).
 According to the MyDr website, toenails that are discolored (usually yellowish) or grown away from the nail bed could be a sign of a fungal infection.
-Ingrown toenails are usually harmless but can be painful — in the worst cases, they may require minor surgery.
-If you have any of these conditions, see a podiatrist.
+Nail deformities can also be caused by warts, tumors under the nail, trauma, poor circulation and skin conditions like psoriasis.

 A bluish tint to the feet (easier to see in Caucasians) can be one of the most serious signs of a health problem.
 According to Healthline, bluish skin discoloration is called cyanosis and it means your blood isn’t getting enough oxygen — and this could be a sign of a chronic health problem with your blood, lungs or heart.
 In the worst case scenario, blue feet could mean you’re close to having a heart attack.
 Do not ignore blue feet — see your doctor as soon as possible.
 If the blue feet are accompanied by a shortness of breath, chest pain, coughing up mucus or a fever, you should seek emergency medical attention.

-Feet the color of the American flag is not patriotic — it means you could have Raynaud’s disease, says the Mayo Clinic.
+Feet the color of the American flag is not patriotic — it means you could have Raynaud’s disease, according to the Mayo Clinic.
 Feet that are splotchy and turn red, then white, then blue, then red or some combination of that, could be a sign that the small arteries running to your feet have narrowed and they’re not getting enough oxygen.
 This can also be accompanied by a numbness or prickly feeling in your feet.
 While Raynaud’s disease isn’t serious, it can be annoying — try warming your feet to improve blood circulation.
 If it continues or worsens in severity, see your doctor.